Live Captions#

 Supported AI providers#

-Below is the list of cloud providers that can handle the Live Captions service.
+The table below lists the cloud providers that can handle the Live Captions service.
+The columns in the table are described as follows:

 aws |